-Travel agents, booking agents, some visitor centres, wholesale agents and inbound agents all charge a fee for the service they provide.
+Travel agents, booking agents, visitor centres, wholesale agents and inbound agents charge a fee for the service they provide.
 They each play a different role and charge different levels of commission — generally up to 30 per cent.

 An agent or online distribution channel’s role is to reach consumers and offer them products.
 Their goal is to generate sales, and their income is derived from commissions of those sales.